chuongmep/aps-toolkit/Readme.md

 - [x] Export Data to CSV
 - [x] Export Data to Excel
 - [x] Export Data to Parquet

+## Why I publish this project

+- In many year, I can't see any tool to support for `Autodesk Platform Services` and `Autodesk Forge` to help developer, software engineer, AI engineer to explore the data easier way, so I decide to build this tool to help me and another developer work with `Autodesk Platform Services` and `Autodesk Forge` easily.

+- I want Autodesk receive the feedback from the community, listen end user to improve the `Autodesk Platform Services` and `Autodesk Forge` to make it better and better.

+- I want connect, intergrate with another platform to help improve data in BIM, step to near with AI, Machine Learning, Big Data, etc.

 ## ⚙ Installation